lindsayrr8/lindsayrr8.github.io/_posts/2025-02-15-my-new-blog-post.md

 <img width="390" alt="time series line graph module 5" src="https://github.com/user-attachments/assets/d2336ac1-5d88-46a8-a8f3-1bcc7404c54e" />

-Unfortunately, without an account I can't directly export the `html` code with my new interactive graph, so I decided to recreate the graph in Python next using the Plotly Python package.
+A simple line graph effectively shows the relationship between a relative position over a specific interval of time.
+This visualization does a good job of communicating the information quickly and easily.
+But as is nature's trade-off with simplicity, we lose potential insights when we forgo complexity.
+As always, how well this visualization holds up depends on the question we are intending to answer with it.

 ## Recreating The Line Graph with Plotly for Python

+Unfortunately, without a Plotly account I can't directly export the `html` code for my new interactive graph, so I decided to recreate the graph in `Python` using the Plotly Python package.

 Here's a hot tip for you: most IDE's *(integrated development environments)* for writing code are not configured with creating data visualizations in mind.
 That's why scientific programming languages like `R` exist with their own proprietary development environments, like RStudio.
 As a result, it can be tricky to choose the right environment for creating visualizations, and headaches will insue if you don't.

-There are tons of approachs to writing `Python,` but with visualizations in mind, I chose to complete this task using the available tools included with [**Anaconda Navigator.**](https://docs.anaconda.com/navigator/) *(Yes, more snakes.)* Anaconda Navigator is a free, open-source GUI that you can think of as a collection of applications useful for scientific computing, visualizing data, and working with AI, all using `Python.`
+There are tons of approaches to writing `Python,` but with visualizations in mind, I chose to complete this task using the available tools included with [**Anaconda Navigator.**](https://docs.anaconda.com/navigator/) *(Yes, more snakes.)* Anaconda Navigator is a free, open-source GUI that you can think of as a collection of applications useful for scientific computing, visualizing data, and working with AI, all using `Python.`

 In particular, with the spirit of Plotly's browser-based visualizing in mind, I chose to code my graph using [**Jupyter Notebook.**](https://jupyter.org/) Jupyter Notebook is another freebie interactive browser-based environment that is used by industry data scientists, analysts, researchers, and other information professionals.
 It differs from Plotly in that Jupyter is a little more technical.
 But as you will see, we will be using Plotly's `Python` package to recreate the graph utilizing Jupyter Notebook.